ahbpp/agent-forge/README.md

 * Additional ideas collection for ideas and notes
 * Support for Ollama, Gemini, and DeepSeek models

+### PyMongo Agent

+Agent for interacting with MongoDB using natural language commands.
+See [README](lang_agents/pymongo_agent/README.md) for more details.

 **Note:** The `qwen2.5:7b` model deployed with Ollama locally works surprisingly well for these agents.

 ## Installation